top of page

 So, in these next few editions of Notes to You, I’ll be talking about my “reference system” and why I chose the lines I did.
 When selecting my reference components, I set a pre-tariff limit of $30,000 per component.
 Unless you’re Elon Musk, that’s serious money—but it’s also not outrageous like some $700,000 speakers or a $276,000 DAC.
 Since I consider speakers to be the most important component in any system, I’ll start there.

-Another company I had followed for many years was Wolf von Langa, from Germany.
+A company I have followed for many years is Wolf von Langa, from Germany.
 WvL is a pioneer in field coil technology, and you could even say they were the ones who re-popularized field coil drivers.
-Now, at least five companies make these unique speakers, but most are priced well above von Langa’s offerings.
+Now, at least five companies make these unique drivers, but most are priced well above von Langa’s offerings.

 For those unfamiliar, a field coil driver is a type of loudspeaker that uses an electromagnet—powered by an external source—instead of a permanent magnet to create the magnetic field needed for sound production.
 Field coil drivers were common before strong permanent magnets became available.
 Like many older technologies in audio, they can offer real advantages over more conventional designs.